sebpardo/sebpardo.github.io/mobula-photos/index.md

 permalink: /mobula-photos.html
 ---

 These images can be used by the media for news stories associated with the devil ray productivity press release.
-These images are copyrighted to their respective authors, please make sure the attribution includes the author name, and either their website or Instagram page.
+Each image's author is specified below, please make sure that the author's name, and either their website or Instagram page, are included in the attribution.

 [![Devil ray photo 1](/images/mobula-photo-1.jpg)](/images/mobula-photo-1.jpg) Chilean Devil Rays (*Mobula tarapacana*) swimming in the Azores.<br>